AT&T bounces back after it eases fears over lead cable exposure

-July 19 (Reuters) - Shares of AT&T T.N rose 5% in premarket trading on Wednesday after the telecom company said lead cables made up only a small part of its wireline network, easing fears of an expensive clean-up.
+July 19 (Reuters) - Shares of AT&T T.N rose 6.4% on Wednesday after the telecom company said lead cables made up only a small part of its wireline network, easing fears of an expensive clean-up.

 Rival Verizon also rose by a similar margin, helping the companies rebound from a selloff sparked by a Wall Street Journal report on July 9 that several telecoms giants abandoned a sprawling network of underground toxic lead cables.

-Several brokerages including J.P.
-Morgan and Citi had downgraded AT&T after the report, which said the cables may have contaminated neighboring soil and drinking water sources.
+Several brokerages, including J.P.
+Morgan and Citi, had downgraded AT&T after the report that said the cables may have contaminated neighboring soil and drinking water sources.

-The company added that more than two-thirds of its lead-clad cabling "is either buried or in conduit, followed by aerial cable, and with a very small portion running underwater."
+The company said more than two-thirds of its lead-clad cabling "is either buried or in conduit, followed by aerial cable, and with a very small portion running underwater."

 Verizon did not immediately respond to a request for comment.